gbxyz/draft-ietf-regext-rdap-referrals/draft-ietf-regext-rdap-referrals.md

 .# Abstract

-This document describes how RDAP servers can provide HTTP "`Link`" header fields in RDAP responses to allow RDAP clients to efficiently determine the URL of related RDAP records for a resource.
+This document describes an RDAP extension that allows RDAP clients to request to be referred to a related RDAP record for a resource.

 {mainmatter}

 # Introduction

-Many Registration Data Access Protocol (RDAP, described in [@!RFC7480], [@!RFC7481], [@!RFC9082], [@!RFC9083] and others) resources contain referrals to related RDAP resources.
+Many Registration Data Access Protocol (RDAP, described in [@!RFC7480], [@!RFC7481], [@!RFC9082], [@!RFC9083] and others) resources contain links to related RDAP resources.

-For example, in the domain space, an RDAP record for a domain name received from the registry operator may include a referral to the RDAP record for the same object provided by the sponsoring registrar, while in the IP address space, an RDAP record for an address allocation may include referrals to enclosing or sibling prefixes.
+For example, in the domain space, an RDAP record for a domain name received from the registry operator may include a link for the RDAP record for the same object provided by the sponsoring registrar, while in the IP address space, an RDAP record for an address allocation may include links to enclosing or sibling prefixes.

 In both cases, RDAP service users are often equally if not more interested in